-Center for the Arts at New Mexico State University
+Center for the Arts at New Mexico State University THEATRE

 The three-story state of the art academic building is 59,000 gross square feet with a large performance space for theater and dance, which has an orchestra pit and trap room, orchestra level, two balconies and fly tower.
 The building also features a large rehearsal room, classrooms, office and back-of-the-house supporting areas.